tierable/Stasis/README.md

 public interface DemoMapping
 	extends AnotherMapping, YetAnotherMapping {
 	// Multiple mappings for a StasisPreservationStrategy
-	StasisPreservationStrategyButton getMapping(Button button, ButtonChildClass buttonChildClass);
+	StasisPreservationStrategyButton getStrategy(Button button, ButtonChildClass buttonChildClass);

 	// Single mapping for a StasisPreservationStrategy
-	StasisPreservationStrategyTextField getMapping(TextField textField);
+	StasisPreservationStrategyTextField getStrategy(TextField textField);

 	// etc
 }
 ```

+### Creating custom preservation strategies
+Just create a class implementing the `StasisPreservationStrategy` interface or extending a pre-existing `StasisPreservationStrategy`.
+The only limitation is that you can only use the default (no argument) constructor for generated code.

 ### Preserving state

-Stasis generates a `StasisPreservationStrategy` for every class with the `StasisPreserve` annotation.
+Stasis generates a `StasisPreservationStrategy` implementation for every class with atleast one member annotated with `@StasisPreserve`.
-The generated class names will be in the format `StasisPreservationStrategy[YourClassNameHere]` and will be present in the same package.
+The generated class names will be in the format `StasisPreservationStrategy[YourClassNameHere]` and will be outputted to the same package.
 Preserved fields must be either public or package private so they are accessible by the generated code.